Galamrani/TicTacToe/README.md

 # Tic-Tac-Toe-Game
-Tic-Tac-Toe game with unbeatable AI, implemented by MiniMax algorithm, written in C#, using WPF for a responsive UI with animations.
+Tic-Tac-Toe game with unbeatable computer opponent, implemented by MiniMax algorithm, written in C#, using WPF for a responsive UI with animations.

 ## How the game looks like
-- player X -->  AI player
+- player X -->  Computer player
 - player O -->  User player